nishitha09/.net/README.md

 ![image](https://user-images.githubusercontent.com/97939491/157172498-e5a79ea9-557f-4575-a211-6ae8542e23f7.png)

-C# PROGRAM TO PRINT A BINARY TREE
+C# PROGRAM TO PRINT A BINARY TREE:

 using System;